From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Evaluation Metrics

-Ju et al. \cite{ju2024flooding} propose three custom agent evaluation metrics: Accuracy (Acc), Rephrase Accuracy (Rephrase), and Locality Accuracy (Locality).
-(1) Accuracy (Acc) measures the correctness of the agent's responses to questions, divided into two types: Acc (Old) represents the Accuracy relative to the original knowledge before manipulation.
-Acc (New) represents the Accuracy relative to the knowledge after manipulation.
-(2) Rephrase Accuracy (Rephrase) evaluates the agent's ability to respond to prompts that are semantically identical but syntactically different, measuring the robustness of manipulated knowledge under varying phrasings.
-(3) Locality Accuracy (Locality) assesses the agent's accuracy in answering questions related to the manipulated knowledge, serving as a side-effect test for knowledge injection.
-For example, editing Messi to be a basketball player should not affect the agent's knowledge about Ronaldo.
-Meanwhile, Jiang et al. \cite{jiang2024rag} propose three custom evaluation methods to measure attack effectiveness: (1) Chunk Recovery Rate (CRR) evaluates RAG-Thief's ability to retrieve complete data chunks from the target knowledge base.
-It is a key metric for determining attack success, directly reflecting the degree of reconstruction of the original knowledge base.
-(2) Semantic Similarity (SS) ranges from -1 to 1, with higher values indicating greater semantic similarity.
-SS calculates the cosine similarity between the reconstructed target system prompt and the original knowledge base prompt based on sentence-encoder-transformed embedding vectors.
-(3) Extended Edit Distance (EED) ranges from 0 to 1, with lower values indicating higher similarity.
-EED measures the minimum number of Levenshtein edit operations required to transform the reconstructed text chunk into the source text chunk from the knowledge base.
-Chen et al. \cite{chen2024agentpoison} propose two testing metrics for jailbreak attacks on agent-based systems: (1) Attack Success Rate for Retrieval (ASR-r): The proportion of poisoned test instances successfully retrieved from the database.
-(2) Attack Success Rate for Action (ASR-a): The proportion of test instances where the agent successfully generates the target action (e.g., “sudden stop") under attack conditions.
+Ju et al. \cite{ju2024flooding} propose three metrics to evaluate agent responses: (1) Accuracy (Acc), with Acc (Old) measuring correctness before manipulation and Acc (New) after manipulation; (2) Rephrase Accuracy (Rephrase), which evaluates robustness to syntactically different but semantically identical prompts; and (3) Locality Accuracy (Locality), assessing accuracy in answering questions related to manipulated knowledge, ensuring that changes (e.g., Messi to basketball player) don’t affect unrelated knowledge (e.g., Ronaldo).
+Jiang et al. \cite{jiang2024rag} propose three metrics for attack effectiveness: (1) Chunk Recovery Rate (CRR), reflecting the success in retrieving data chunks from the target knowledge base; (2) Semantic Similarity (SS), ranging from -1 to 1, based on cosine similarity between the reconstructed and original prompts; and (3) Extended Edit Distance (EED), measuring the minimum Levenshtein edit distance between the reconstructed and source text chunks.
+Chen et al. \cite{chen2024agentpoison} introduce two metrics for jailbreak attacks on agent systems: (1) Attack Success Rate for Retrieval (ASR-r), the proportion of poisoned instances successfully retrieved; and (2) Attack Success Rate for Action (ASR-a), the proportion of instances where the agent generates the target action (e.g., “sudden stop”).

 Flexible custom evaluation approach is particularly suitable for assessing specific types of jailbreak attacks, significantly improving evaluation applicability and reliability \cite{zhang2024towards}.
 However, different researchers employ distinct evaluation frameworks, making it difficult to directly compare the performance of various jailbreak methods, thereby affecting the consistency and comparability of jailbreak assessments.